lukashass/openmensa-sh/README.md

 # OpenMensa Lübeck

-This repository parses the lunch menu of the university mensa in Lübeck.
+This parser reads the menu from cantines from the Studentenwerk Schleswig-Holstein and parses them to the OpenMensa format.

 ## Usage